- Blocked websites in China: highlights and latest news

 This information, published by Bloomberg in 2017 and originating from an unknown source, was quite doubtful at the time and was quickly debunked by the Chinese Ministry of Industry.

 China indeed started a campaign to limit VPN use in 2017, which reached its peak in 2018, but it was mainly focused on companies with headquarters in China, such as GreenVPN.
-Despite one-time attacks, this campaign was not extended to all VPNs, probably for two main reasons: technically speaking, it’s difficult to be able to block access to the global network, and because this could severely affect the Chinese economy (many small businesses and individuals depend on this type of service for their business activities).
+Despite one-time attacks, this campaign was not extended to all VPNs, probably for two main reasons: technically speaking, it’s difficult to be able to block access to the global network, and this could severely affect the Chinese economy (many small businesses and individuals depend on this type of service for their business activities).

 In 2017 and 2018, many VPNs stopped working or their performance was seriously affected.
 During the following years, periodic campaigns of increased restrictions have taken place, reducing the functionality of many VPNs.
 However, some well-known VPN services (such as those we recommend in this article) continue to work well, and it’s unlikely that they will stop working.
 These types of campaigns have become common over the years, especially around important political or social events (the Olympic Games, party congresses, etc.).